yutsuc/reactnd-project-would-you-rather/README.md

 # Would You Rather...?
 Project

 This app is the popular Would You Rather...? game.
-It allows you to create questions and see results for each quesiton, and has a leaderboard that captures which user has been most active.
+It allows you to create questions and see results for each question, and has a leaderboard that captures which user has been most active.

 ## TL;DR